snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/index.md

 The applications communicate through messages.

-The transformer consumes enriched tsv-formatted Snowplow events from S3 (AWS) or stream (AWS and GCP).
-It writes its output to blob storage (S3 or GCS).
+The transformer consumes enriched tsv-formatted Snowplow events from S3 (AWS) or stream (AWS, GCP and Azure).
+It writes its output to blob storage (S3, GCS or Azure Blob Storage).
 Once it's finished processing a batch of data, it issues a message with details about the run.

 The loader consumes a stream of these messages and uses them to determine what data needs to be loaded.
 It issues the necessary SQL commands to the storage target.